Dear Dr. Sylvia.

 I hate to complain, but my boss is driving me totally crazy.
 He is smart and knows the science behind what we do, however, as a leader he is just plain awful.

-For example, He is always telling us how great he is, how many awards he has won, about how much people adore him.
+For example, He is always telling us how great he is.
+He brags about how many awards he has won, and how much people adore him.

-Yet, when it comes to making decisions about big picture future endeavors, he shoots from the hip not based on any of the stats that are right in front of him.
+Consequently, when it comes to making decisions about big picture future endeavors, he shoots from the hip.
+He never bases his responses on any of the stats that are right in front of him.
 He does not ask for feedback, and without using these words, says “my way or the highway.”

 The big question is: what can I do before I give up and get out?

 Think about your business leader and would you vote for her or him if you had the choice to choose?

 Most importantly, let’s look at the man you just discussed.
 You just said he is annoying and always talking about how great he is.
 Yet, he’s not willing to use data to drive decisions.